--- Allan Kozinn, The New York Times
+-- Alan Kozinn, The New York Times

 -- Berkshire Record

--- Daily Freeman
+-- Kingston Daily Freeman

 -- Arizona Daily Sun

--- Daily Gazette
+-- Schenectady Daily Gazette